 Family physicians and pediatricians from all over the state participated in a morning of activities highlighting family medicine on Tuesday, February 7.

 Primary Care Day at the Capitol began with registration in the rotunda at the MAFP booth, where 55 attendees – including 16 residents from 6 family medicine residency programs – were given special buttons to wear and share with their legislator(s).
 More than 20 attendees enjoyed the Capitol building tour.

 We loved having MEA Medical Clinic join us to conduct free health screenings to legislators, staff, and others.
 Lynda and her team, Leslie and Nancy were a great addition to the day.

-MAFP Capitol Day began with a booth in the Capitol Rotunda, where 48 attendees – including 22 residents from 6 family medicine residency programs – met with legislators to increase awareness of issues affecting family medicine.
-MAFP gave each legislator information on the specialty of family medicine.
-After being introduced in the House and Senate galleries, MAFP members then gathered for lunch to hear Senator Brice Wiggins of Pascagoula speak and hear updates on state issues.
+MAFP visited with legislators and gave them information about the Academy.
+After being introduced in the House and Senate galleries, MAFP members then gathered for lunch to hear Senator Hob Bryan of Amory speak and hear updates on state issues.

 Related organizations also taking part were:

 - The MAFP Foundation was there to support a Smoke-Free Mississippi along with special guest Miss Mississippi Emmie Perkins.
 Emmie travels the state on behalf of MAFP Foundation teaching 4th and 5th graders about the dangers of tobacco use.